Monday, July 24, 2017

 The next mini quilt is by Helen, and it will be a dolly blanket once it is finished.
 Just perfect for a little miss.
 The two pillows in the background were Edwina's, one each for her granddaughters.
 Lucky girls!

 The next photo shows a few of the quilts.
 Top row, left to right - The abstract quilt is Paula's, trust her to come up with a novel design.
 Beautiful fabric combinations.
 Next to it is a heart stitched by Julie, which will become a very pretty cushion.
 The tiny little pieced quilt is very intricate, made by Gabbie.
 So pretty!
 The big (mini) quilt is mine, and used up some of my Liberty fabrics.
 I found the pattern on Pinterest, and thought I'd give it a go.
 Marg made the sweet pears quilt, , quite gorgeous.
 Ann made the the black and white quilt with a dash of red, again very intricate and lovely.
-I regret to say I can't remember who made the
+Ann also made made the

 Janice made the tiniest quilt, a pretty nine-patch design with the tiniest pieces of Liberty fabrics.
 Amazing!
 Melva made the flowerpot quilt, a lovely traditional design.
 Maxine's was gorgeous, a little cottage, quilted and extensively embroidered, a real little treasure house.